-Turning off the Bluetooth via the preprogrammed button:

-a) Press the preprogrammed button to turn off the Bluetooth.
+- Turning off the Bluetooth via the preprogrammed button: - a) Press the preprogrammed button to turn off the Bluetooth.

 You hear a short, medium-pitched tone.
-The

-display shows momentary BT OFF and \\disappears.
+The display shows momentary Blue tooth off and disappears.

 Re-Pair Timer

 There are two options for configuring the Bluetooth pairing type of the radio.
 The type defines the duration the radio and the accessory retain the pairing information.